vincentdavis/vpower/README.md

 ## Overview

 This project implements "virtual power" for bicycle turbo trainers where the trainer or the attached bike has an ANT+ speed sensor.
-The calculated power is broadcasted as such on ANT+ so that any head unit or app will see it as a power meter.
+The calculated power is broadcasted as such on ANT+ (using [python-ant](https://github.com/mvillalba/python-ant)) so that any head unit or app will see it as a power meter.

 This version (forked from vpower by Darren Hague) is adapted to run on Windows.